cunicu/cunicu/docs/Signaling.md

 ## Offer

-Offers are exchanged of the signaling backend as packed Protobuf messages:
+Offers are exchanged by one or more the signaling backends via Protobuf messages.

+Checkout the [`pkg/pb/offer.proto`](../pkg/pb/offer.proto) for details.

 ## Backends